theorie-gg/ASA-JUNO/Privacy Policy.md

 ## Why Is This Data Necessary?
 Due to JUNO's intended use, it is necessary to store this data to meet the promise of these functions.

-* Guild IDs are stored for configuration settings - the primary intent is to keep all guilds and their data separate.
+* Guild IDs are stored for configuration settings; the primary intent is to keep all guilds and their data separate.
-* Channel IDs are stored for configuration settings, including commands and thread ticket functions.
+* Channel IDs are stored for configuration settings, including which channels the bot sends specific data to (such as transcript logs), and thread ticket functions.
 * Role IDs are stored for configuration settings, including permissions checks, moderation, and thread ticket functions.
+* Member IDs are stored for:
+ * Temporary ticket reminders;
-* Member IDs are temporarily stored for ticket reminders, functions to temporarily add and remove a role from a user, and to identify which tribe member breeds what dinosaur - IF it is formatted in that way.
-This information is used only in the dinosaur database and the ticket system.
+ * Functions to temporarily add and remove a role from a user;
+ * To identify which tribe member breeds what dinosaur - IF it is formatted in that way.

 ## Is My Data Shared With Any Third Parties?
 No, none of the data that is stored via JUNO is shared with any third parties whatsoever.
 All information is confidential and available to your guild only.